Business tax Tax Technology

 Whilst they offer many benefits, it's important to address challenges like data privacy, bias, ethical concerns and interpretability issues to ensure these technologies are used responsibly.
 Businesses must carefully evaluate these models based on their specific use, considering factors like inference speed, model, algorithm size, fine-tuning options and costs.

-By grasping the fundamentals of how they work, businesses can harness the immense potential of these models to drive innovation and efficiency in the AI world, transforming the way we interact with information and technology .
+By grasping the fundamentals of how they work, businesses can harness the immense potential of these models to drive innovation and efficiency in the AI world, transforming the way we interact with information and technology.

-R&D tax relief for Machine Learning and Large Language Models
+R&D tax relief for machine learning and Large Language Models

-Many businesses are currently implementing both ML algorithms and LLMs within their existing enterprise architecture.
+Many businesses are currently implementing both machine learning algorithms and LLMs within their existing enterprise architecture.
 Some of this work can involve undertaking experimentation e.g., around accuracy of models or security of data which goes above and beyond industry standard knowledge or capability.
 Therefore, some of these activities may be eligible for R&D tax relief.

 Our software R&D tax team comprises industry-experienced developers who have worked in this space and we can help identify both obvious and non-obvious R&D activities and also ensure any claims made for activities in this space are robust.